AML-CityU/aml/_pages/publications.md

 # Publications

 You may also see our work on [Google Scholar](https://scholar.google.com/citations?user=Nkm9r2IAAAAJ).
+Please find our open-sourced works on our [Lab GitHub](https://github.com/Applied-Machine-Learning-Lab).

 ### Tutorials